Hydrogen Week Exhibition 9-13 March 2015

 - 1807 – François Issac de Rivaz invents the first hydrogen-powered internal combustion engine (ICE).
 Today, we have five hydrogen ICE vans driving around London and the UK. @Ulemco

-- Fuel cell electric vehicles (FCEV) emit zero pollutants whilst driven; the only emission is water vapour – water clean enough to drink!
+- Fuel cell electric vehicles (FCEV) are zero emission at tailpipe-end; the only “emission” is water vapour – water clean enough to drink!

-- Vehicles emitting zero pollutants or particulates benefit from zero road tax, thus hydrogen vehicles are exempt in the UK.
+- Zero emission vehicles benefit from road tax exemption, therefore hydrogen vehicles are exempt in the UK.

 - Welsh physicist, Sir William Robert Grove, developed the first fuel cell in 1842.
 Fuel cells generate electricity in a chemical reaction by combining oxygen and hydrogen gas.

-- Hydrogen fuel cells are used globally to generate power in homes, offices and factories – reducing the environmental impact of and cost on energy bills in buildings.
+- Hydrogen fuel cells are used globally to generate power in homes, offices and factories – reducing the environmental impact and energy costs in buildings.

 - Eight fuel cell buses are currently running on route RV1 in London from Tower Gateway to Covent Garden – seven days a week.

-- Hyundai’s ix35 excels at being the first FCEV in the UK.
+- Hyundai’s ix35 fuel cell vehicle excels at being the first FCEV in the UK.
 Range: 369 miles on a single tank of hydrogen – taking only a few minutes to refuel.

 - London’s iconic black taxi fleet now have five FCEVs driving around the capital.

 - Hydrogen today is sourced from: